Jefferson49/ExtendedImportExport/README.md

 * MY_ENDINGS specifies the line endings in the generated GEDCOM file
   * Valid values: CRLF (Default), LF

-### Key file
+### Secret Key in the Module Settings
-The key parameter of the URL is checked against a secret key.
-The secret key is stored in the following file: **\modules_v4\download_gedcom_with_ulr\resources\keys\key**
+The key parameter of the URL is checked against a secret key. **The secret key is stored in the module settings**: Control Panel / Modules / All Modules / DownloadGedcomWithURL.

-The file is protected against remote read access by a .htaccess file. **To assure the file protection, you should never change or delete this .htaccess file**.

-In a new installation, the key folder also contains a "default_key" file.
-You can put your own key into this file and rename it from "default_key" to "key".

-After creating the "key" file with your key, use the same key as parameter in the URL, i.e. "&key=MY_KEY".
+The provided secret key needs to have a minimum length of 8 characters.

 ### Example Script
 The file ExamplePythonScript.py contains an example, how an automatic download could be performed with a Python script